 Room and Board Arrangements:

-Arrival in Aguntum on 11 July 2021.
-You will have to organise your own journey to get there.
-On site a transfer from the nearest-located town of Lienz to Aguntum can be provided.
+You will have to organise your own journey to get to Aguntum.
+On site a transfer from the nearest-located town of Lienz to Aguntum (alternatively from Innsbruck to Aguntum) can be provided.
 Directly on the excavation site is the “Aguntum excavation house”.
 There are 4- to 8-bed rooms in the house.
 Kitchen and bathrooms are used together.
 There is also a washing machine.
 Free WiFi is available.
 It is possible to stay in these rooms for the entire duration of the summer school at a cost of €300.
 Should participants prefer a different type of accommodation, we are happy to help to find a suitable offer.

 Langer Weg 11